trustwallet/wallet-core/docs/Contributing.md

 ## Testing

 Use the `bootstrap.sh` script in the root folder to quickly build and test.
 After you have run either `bootstrap.sh` or `cmake`, run `make -C build tests && build/tests/tests tests`.
-This will run all the C++ tests.
+This will run all the C++ tests, Or use XCode for testing and debugging.
+Run `cmake -Bxcode -GXcode -DCMAKE_BUILD_TYPE=Debug` to generate a Xcode project.
+Then go to `xcode/` folder and open `TrustWalletCore.xcodeproj`.

 To run integration tests on each platform run the respective script in the tools folder:

-* Android: `tools/android-test`
+* Android: run `tools/android-test` or import `android` folder to Android Studio
-* iOS: `tools/ios-test`
+* iOS: run `tools/ios-test` or cd `swift` folder, run `pod install` and open `TrustWalletCore.xcworkspace`

-How to generate a Xcode project:

-`cmake -Bxcode -GXcode -DCMAKE_BUILD_TYPE=Debug`

 ## C Headers